 The minor works scheme was a great support and many schools welcomed it immensely.
 However, it has been highlighted that more support for IT at primary and post-primary levels may be required.
 Many schools are not using lockers and, to avoid students carrying heavy schoolbags and all the rest of it, teachers are trying to do more and more things online.
 Homework is being given out online.

-I also received feedback to the effect that a lot of primary schools have been doing well with videos and putting material online about how to encourage children and parents to know what it is like to return to school.
+I also received feedback to the effect that a lot of primary schools had been doing well with videos and putting material online about how to encourage children and parents to know what it was like to return to school.
 I thank some of the local companies, entrepreneurs and enterprises who have been donating to local schools.
 One company donated hand sanitiser with friendly animal figures to encourage kids to do more hand sanitisation.
 Many community groups and volunteers have helped out in schools.

 I acknowledge the work of the Minister of State, Deputy Madigan, on special needs and inclusion.
 I have dealt with her an awful lot on request needs for special needs assistants for children with highly complex needs.